Calories Burned Calculator

 - Caloric surplus

 Caloric balance is when the number of calories burned equals the number of calories taken.
 In the simplistic thermodynamics approach, this is the state in which we don't lose weight, but we also don't gain any weight; we are at balance.

-The next state is the calorie deficit, the most used tactic for losing weight.
+The next state is calorie deficit, the most used tactic for losing weight.
 In this state, we eat fewer calories than we burn, hence creating such a caloric imbalance.
 There are two main ways to achieve this imbalance: eating less and exercising more.
 You can also achieve this state by any combination of these two.
 Common sense dictates that this is the path to fat burning and weight loss, and that's mostly true.
 However, we will see in the next section all the understatements and objections that accompany this assumption.
+See our calorie deficit calculator to learn more.

 Lastly, we have the caloric surplus, which is the state of eating more calories than we burn.
 This state is used to gain weight, mainly in the form of fat.
 Nevertheless, weight gain doesn't necessarily mean getting fat, as people in the fitness industry know very well.
 The practice of "bulking" within fitness refers to the practice of eating more calories than the calories burned by lifting weights and therefore being in a caloric surplus state.
 All this is in the pursuit of muscle growth.

 This last fact about bulking suggests that the model "calories in minus calories out" is not the whole story.
 Let us move into the next section to clarify the nuances of calorie balance and weight loss.